xKeiro/taxually-developer-test/README.md

 We don't expect you to implement the classes for making HTTP calls and putting messages on queues.

-We'd like you to spend around 1 hour on the exercise.
+We'd like you to spend not more than a few hours on the exercise.

 To develop and submit your solution please follow these steps: